Section: DAO file

 Details on the XML format ¶

 <dao xmlns="http://jelix.org/ns/dao/1.0"> <datasources> datasources section </datasources> <record> properties section </record> <factory> methods section </factory> </dao>

-name: alias given to the table and that will be used in SQL queries
+- name: alias given to the table and that will be used in queries

-primarykeyindicates the primary key.
-You can specify multiple fields, separated by a space or a comma.
+- primarykey indicates the primary key.
+You can specify multiple keys, separated by a space or a comma.